Stamp Paper Scam (Telgi Scam 2003)

 In the year 1994, Telgi discovered an accomplice, another fraudster, Ratan Soni, in what would eventually become his future scheme, bogus stamp papers.
 A stamp paper is pre printed paper with a revenue stamp.
 This paper is widely used around the world to collect taxes on documents requiring stamping, such as leases, agreements, receipts, court documents and many others.
 This scam was related to the printing and making of fake stamps and stamp papers.
 Stamp papers were perpetually in low supply all across the country and hence in high demand.

 In 1994, Telgi returned to the public after completing his sentence and obtained a permit for the enterprise.
-He then began to produce the stamp papers using equipment that had been deactivated by the Nashik Security press.
+He subsequently initiated the production of stamp papers using equipment that the Nashik Security Press had deactivated.
 Using equipment identical to those purchased at government auctions, Telgi built up a business to create fake stamp papers.
 He continued this over the course of the following 7-8 years.
-These bogus stamp papers were subsequently offered to institutional buyers at steep discounts.
-Other related items including judicial court fee stamps, notarial stamps, and even share transfer certificates.
-The clients of Telgi included financial institutions like banks, insurance providers, and brokerage houses.

 When he started to counterfeit stamp paper, Telgi had advanced to more complicated forgery.
 He had hired 300 people to work as agents.
 These agents distributed the counterfeit goods to large-scale buyers like banks, insurance corporations, and stock brokerage houses.
 This swindle was worth over 100 billion (US$1.3 billion).

-How was this scam managed
+How did Telgi manage this scam ?

 The Arrest and Demise